Not-For-Profit Band Project

-With quality music-making as its medium, Powerjam’s mission is to provide the support and infrastructure that allows budding musicians of varying backgrounds to naturally gain confidence and self-esteem both on and off stage, doing what they love – key, we believe, to becoming happy adults.
-A highly personalised and quality service is made possible through a combination of volunteer work, donations, parental contributions and in-kind support from AFC (Richmond Council’s Achieving For Children).
+With quality music-making as its medium, Powerjam’s mission is to provide the support and infrastructure that allows musical teens and tweens of varying backgrounds to naturally gain confidence and self-esteem both on and off stage, doing what they love – key, we believe, to becoming happy adults.
+A highly personalised and quality service is made possible through a combination of volunteer work, donations, parental contributions, and support from Heatham House Youth Centre.

 Meet The Powerjam Team

 A UC Berkeley graduate originally from LA, Anna made London her home after over a decade of experience in the music industry in Tokyo as a Radio DJ for 3 major FM stations, a songwriter, and vocalist in a band collaborating with major domestic & international artists.
 Anna runs Powerjam on a volunteer basis and received a Community Heroes Award in 2018 for her work with the project.